Myanmar protests an opportunity to show more reform

 The power protests have produced what could be another Myitsone moment: a chance for the government to prove it knows how to listen.

-It has made tentative moves in this direction, vowing to rush in six 2-megawatt generators bought from U.S. company Caterpillar Inc (CAT.N) and two 25-megawatt gas turbines from U.S. conglomerate General Electric Co.
+It has vowed to rush in six 2-megawatt generators bought from U.S. company Caterpillar Inc (CAT.N) and two 25-megawatt gas turbines from U.S. conglomerate General Electric Co.
 (GE.N).

-But with broken-down power stations and a dilapidated national grid, Myanmar will need more than a few generators and turbines to make up its power shortfall.
-Its plants have been generating about 1,340 megawatts during a recent drought, state media said, while power demand has reached 1,850 megawatts.
+With broken-down power stations and a dilapidated national grid, Myanmar will need more than a few generators and turbines to make up its power shortfall.
+Its plants have been generating about 1,340 megawatts during a recent drought, state media said, while power demand has been as high as 1,850 megawatts.

-Protesters have accused the former military government of enriching itself at public expense by selling natural gas to China while Myanmar suffers frequent power outages.
+Protesters have accused the former military government of enriching itself at public expense by selling natural gas to China while Myanmar, among Asia's poorest countries, faces frequent power outages.

 "There is so much electricity on the other side in China.
 There's almost nothing here," read a sign held by one Yangon protester.